PageAmp/pageamp/README.md

 ## HTML component libraries

+> Ub1 adds support for reusable components to HTML itself

 _Custom tags_ are ub1's first step towards **HTML components**.
 They are fine within single projects, but they're still not reusable across projects since their styling is done outside of their definition.

 In order to reuse them in another project, you'd still need to include their related CSS by hand, taking care of possible naming conflicts.